ShemmyYo/django-shemmylicious/README.md

 #### Forking

 By forking the GitHub Repository, we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original owner's repository.
-You can fork this repository by using the following steps:
+To make a copy or ‘fork’ the repository -

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/ShemmyYo/django-shemmylicious)
+1. Log into GitHub and locate the repository
-2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+2. On the right-hand side of the page select the ‘fork’ option to create and copy the original

-3. Once clicked, you should now have a copy of the original repository in your own GitHub account!
+Alternatively, if using Gitpod, you can click below to create your workspace using this repository

 [Back to top &uarr;](#content)